October. The month when

 I am still in the middle of The

-It’s not an easy read, but I’m learning a lot, and the more-than-occasional
+The Barbarous Years is not an easy read.
+But I’m learning a lot, and the more-than-occasional

 awkward sentence structure and tendency to be over-detailed has been worth